 In the Netherlands, the screening of breast, colon and cervical cancer is carried out using the information platform ScreenIT.
-The ScreenIT platform was developed by a co-creation of Topicus, FSB (Facility Cooperation for Population Screening) and RIVM (National Institute for Public Health and the Environment).
+ScreenIT was developed in co-creation by FSB (National Screening Cooperation), RIVM (The Dutch National Institute for Public Health and the Environment) and Topicus.
 ScreenIT facilitates the sharing of personal health records across multiple cancer screening programs.
-ScreenIT was built by Topicus as "open source under conditions" for RIVM and FSB.
-Topicus has the ambition to make the knowledge and experience of Dutch screening programs available to other countries and to provide ScreenIT tailored to these countries.
+Topicus has the ambition to share knowledge and experience of Dutch screening programs to other countries and to build a fully customized platform for these countries.
 The Hospital de Amor offers an opportunity to make this reality for the fifth largest country in the world.

 The ambitious Hospital de Amor